Ethiopian Airlines Flight 961: Hijacking

-At about 08:29 UTC, when the aircraft, referred to as Zulu by Ethiopian Airlines' pilots, after the last letter of its registration, was 20 minutes into the flight, three Ethiopian men charged the cockpit and hijacked the aircraft after taking an axe and a fire extinguisher from the cockpit.
-Ethiopian state-operated radio later identified the hijackers as two unemployed high-school graduates and a nurse; their names were Alemayehu Bekeli Belayneh, Mathias Solomon Belay, and Sultan Ali Hussein (they did not say who had which description).
+At about 08:29 UTC, when the aircraft, referred to as Zulu by Ethiopian Airlines' pilots after the last letter of its registration, was 20 minutes into the flight, three Ethiopian men charged the cockpit and hijacked the aircraft after taking an axe and a fire extinguisher from the cockpit.
+Ethiopian state-operated radio later identified the hijackers as two unemployed high-school graduates and a nurse; their names were Alemayehu Bekeli Belayneh, Mathias Solomon Belay, and Sultan Ali Hussein; they did not say which of the hijackers was the nurse, which hijacker was which, or what their ages were.

-The men threatened to blow the plane up in flight if the pilots did not obey their demands.
-The hijackers said that there were eleven of them when in fact there were only three.
+The men threatened to blow up the plane in flight if the pilots did not obey their demands.
+The hijackers claimed that there were 11 of them when in fact there were only three.
 After assaulting and forcing first officer Yonas Mekuria into the cabin, they made an announcement.
 Over the intercom, they declared in Amharic, French and English that if anyone tried to interfere, they had a bomb and they would use it to blow up the plane.
 Authorities later determined that the purported bomb was actually a covered bottle of liquor.

 The hijackers demanded the plane be flown to Australia.
 Leul tried to explain they had only taken on the fuel needed for the Addis Ababa to Nairobi sector and thus could not even make a quarter of the journey to Australia, but the hijackers did not believe him.
-One of them pointed out a statement in the airline's in-flight magazine that the maximum flying time of the 767 was 11 hours.
+One of them pointed to a statement in the fleet page of the airline's in-flight magazine that the maximum flying time of the 767 was 11 hours.